 - 11.27 The Broomfield Road Corridor is well-served by buses, largely due to the needs of Broomfield Hospital, with route C1 services running approximately every 10-15 minutes during the day.
-However, it is expensive for anyone without a concession, currently around £4 to £5 for an adult day return to the City Centre. - 11.28 The Chelmer Valley Park and Ride is situated on the A130 Essex Regiment Way, just north of the Parish boundary.
+However, it is expensive for anyone without a concession, currently around £4 to £5 for an adult day return to the City Centre (though single fares are currently capped at £3). - 11.28 The Chelmer Valley Park and Ride is situated on the A130 Essex Regiment Way, just north of the Parish boundary.
 This doubtless draws away car traffic that might otherwise use the B1008.
 Before COVID, it also operated a bus to Broomfield Hospital.
+This service has recently restarted.

 - 11.29 When the 'North of Broomfield' housing development takes place, the developers will be required to operate a 'Smarter Choices Campaign' for 10 years.
 This includes the appointment of a co-ordinator to support better publicity about bus services, subsidised public transport promotions and personalised travel plans.
-The area of benefit would be the existing village from School Lane northwards. - 11.30 Responses to the residents' questionnaire indicated that the following measures would encourage greater bus use: - cheaper fares this was mentioned by over half the respondents who commented - greater frequency (especially to coincide with hospital shift changes and visitor times) - more reliability, additional destinations and better child and disabled access.
+The area of benefit would be the existing village from School Lane northwards. - 11.30 Responses to the Residents' Questionnaire indicated that the following measures would encourage greater bus use: - cheaper fares this was mentioned by over half the respondents who commented - greater frequency (especially to coincide with hospital shift changes and visitor times) - more reliability, additional destinations and better child and disabled access.